noidexe/Enjin-Coin-Documentation/docs/minting-tokens.md

 `0xPAT` sends 10000 `day_of_subscription` to `0xERIC`
 Result: `0xERIC` gets 9,900 items and `0xCREATOR` gets 100.

 * **Ratio_Extra**: Fungible items only.
 A tax that is charged ON TOP of everything.
-For example if transferring 500 gold with a 10% ratio extra the recipient would get 500 gold, the dev 50 gold, and the sender pays 550 gold total for the transaction.
+For example, if transferring 500 gold with a 10% ratio extra the recipient would get 500 gold, the dev 50 gold, and the sender pays 550 gold total for the transaction.
 Another example:
 `gold` has RATIO_EXTRA fees of 1,500 (15%)
 0xPAT sends 4000 `gold` to `0xERIC`